cpmpercussion/homepage/students/student_publications.md

 If you'd like to work on something like this, get in touch through [ANU](https://cecs.anu.edu.au/people/charles-martin), or on [Twitter](https://twitter.com/cpmpercussion)!

-### Torgrim Næss: Master of Informatics (Robotics and Intelligent Systems
+### Torgrim Næss (Master of Informatics, Robotics and Intelligent Systems): [A Physical Intelligent Instrument using Recurrent Neural Networks.
+Master thesis](https://www.duo.uio.no/bitstream/handle/10852/70773/1/naess_master.pdf)

-Thesis defended and publication on the way, in the meantime, see the [NIME publication!](http://www.nime.org/proceedings/2019/nime2019_paper016.pdf).

 #### Abstract: